sardjv/www.sardjv.co.uk/jekyll/news/_posts/2014-06-05-mind-in-croydon.md

   - great-south-run

 author: philip
+excerpt: We are delighted to be working with Mind in Croydon to raise funds for people and their families living with mental health issues in our local area.
+We will be holding our Stand Up to Stigma event before the end of the year, a night of comedy in aid of this fantastic charity.
+More details to follow soon.
 ---

 We are delighted to be working with Mind in Croydon to raise funds for people and their families living with mental health issues in our local area.